david-rockwood/fimpad/README.md

 ```
 [[[N]]]
 ```
 where N is the max number of tokens that you want to be generated and inserted into the text file by the LLM.
 N must be a positive integer greater than zero.
-Hit Ctrl+Enter to generate and the FIM tag will be deleted.
+Press Ctrl+Enter to generate and the FIM tag will be deleted.
 Then text from the LLM will be streamed into the text file at the location where the [[[N]]] tag was before it was deleted.

 FIM generations are stateless: the model only sees the prefix and suffix you give it each time.
 But the information in the prefix and suffix can be a kind of state that builds over time, and that state is on display before you in the text editor.